alexberlaga/cmp/README.md

-# Active Learning for the Optimization of Collagen-Mimetic Peptoids with Thermostable Triple Helical Tertiary Structures
+# Active Learning for the Design of Collagen-Mimetic Peptoids with Thermostable Triple Helical Tertiary Structures